daem0nc0re/PrivFu/README.md

 ### rmpriv Command
-This command is to remove token privilege(s) from a specific process.
+This command is to remove token privilege(s) from a specific process:

 ```
 0: kd> !rmpriv /?